-$^{76}$ If the year date in the notice is more than one year later than the year first publication, the work is considered to have been published without any notice.
+78 If the year date in the notice is more than one year later than first publication, the work is considered to have been published without any notice.
 17 U.S.C. §405(c).
-If the work is revised, the year date of the original and each published revision should be included.
-Example: "Copyright, Mark Miller 1987-2016."
-Prior to March 1, 1991, publication without proper notice forfeited copyright rights.
+Thus, if the work is revised, the year date of the original and each published revision should be included.
+Example: "Copyright, Mark Miller 1987-2007."
+Prior to March 1, 1991, copyright rights could be forfeited through publication without proper notice.

-See 17 U.S.C. §401(b).
+79 See 17 U.S.C. §401(b).

-Registration is not a prerequisite to an infringement action for Berne Convention works whose country of origin is not the United States.
+80 Registration is not a prerequisite to an infringement action for Berne Convention works whose country of origin is not the United States.
 17 U.S.C. §411.

-17 U.S.C. §412.
+81 17 U.S.C. §412.
 An award of statutory damages for willful copyright infringement is not dischargeable in bankruptcy.
+In re Albarron, 347 B.R.
+369 (9th Cir.
+BAP 2006).
 Works originally copyrighted between January 1, 1950, and December 31, 1977, have additional protections if their registrations are timely renewed rather than relying on the Copyright Acts' automatic renewal provisions.
 A prevailing defendant may recover its attorney's fees whether or not the work was promptly registered.
 Fogerty v.
-Fantasy, Inc., 114 S. Ct.
+Fantasy, Inc., 114 S.Ct.
 1023 (1994).

-"Prior Registration" means the infringement commenced either (a) after the work was registered or (b) if the infringement commenced after the first publication of the work and before the date of its registration, the registration was within three months after the first publication of the work.
-A copyright infringement suit cannot even be filed without an application for copyright registration on file.
-The effective date of a copyright registration is the date its application was received by the Copyright Office.
+82 "Prior Registration" means the infringement commenced either (a) after the work was registered or (b) if the infringement commenced after the first publication of the work and before the date of its registration, the registration was within three months after the first publication of the work.
+A copyright infringement suit cannot even be filed without a copyright registration (or at least an application for copyright registration on file - it depends on where in the USA the suit is filed).
+The effective date of a copyright registration is the date the application from which the registration issued was received by the Copyright Office.
 The only question this chart addresses is whether the registration was obtained before or after the infringer began the infringement.

-The less expensive method is to protect several works in one collection application for one filing fee.
+83 The less expensive method is to protect several works in one collection application for one filing fee.
 Szabo v.
 Errison, 68 F.3d 940 (5th Cir.
 1995).
 If litigation is likely, individual registrations can be obtained to improve the odds of obtaining a substantial monetary statutory remedy since statutory remedies may be awarded for each work infringed and individual registrations may help with the "copied a substantial part" of the work burden of proof.
 The number of registrations, however, does not necessarily determine the number of works.

-Raquel v.
+84 Raquel v.
 Education Mgmt.
 Corp., 196 F.3d 171 (3rd Cir.
-1999) (designating work as "audio visual work" rather than "musical work" in copyright application was a material mischaracterization invaliding the registration); Qad, Inc. v.
-ALN Assoc., Inc., 770 F. Supp.
+1999) (designating work as "audio visual work" rather than "musical work" in a copyright application was a material mischaracterization invaliding the registration); Qad.
+Inc. v.
+ALN Assoc., Inc., 770 F.Supp.
 1261 (N.D.
-Ill.
-1991) (copyright unenforceable due to improper application), aff 'd, 974 F.2d 834 (7th Cir.
+III.
+1991) (copyright unenforceable due to improper application), aff^{d}, 974 F.2d 834 (7th Cir.
 1992); Lasercomb America, Inc. v.
 Reynolds, 911 F.2d 970 (4th Cir.
 1990); Whimsicality, Inc. v.
 Rubies Costumes, Co., 891 F.2d 452 (2nd Cir.
 1989) (deliberate misclassification of item in application invalidated copyright); GB Mktg.
 USA, Inc. v.
-Gerlsteiner Brunnen GabH & Co., 782 F. Supp.
+Gerlsteiner Brunnen GabH & Co., 782 F.Supp.
 763 (W.D.N.Y.
 1991) (knowing failure to disclose material information in copyright application with intent to deceive the Copyright Office invalidated the copyright).